 Letters of Recommendation

-- Medical School: It is recommended you seek 3-5 letters of recommendation.
+- Medical School: It is recommended you obtain 3-5 letters of recommendation.
 Two science faculty are strongly encouraged as some med schools require 2 science rec letters.
+DO applicants require a letter from a DO physician.

-- Dental School: It is recommended you obtain 3-4 letters of recommendation.
+- Dental School: It is recommended you obtain 3-4 letters of recommendation, one of which should be from a dentist.

 - A research advisor (if MD/PhD, letter(s) from research advisors is required)